 If the plaintiff isn’t the original creditor, it can only get a default judgment against the consumer-defendant if it provides an affidavit (a sworn statement) from the original creditor.
 This affidavit will serve as partial validation that the plaintiff suing the consumer has the right to collect the debt even though it originated with someone else.

-This affidavit from the original creditor will contain information about the debt the plaintiff is now trying to collect.
-There will be certain information contained in this affidavit, such as:
+This affidavit from the original creditor must contain information about the debt the plaintiff is now trying to collect.
+Specifically, the affidavit should include:

 When and how the defendant defaulted on the debt.